 This clause specifies the procedure on how NWDAF to monitor the traffic in one or multiple PDU sessions based on provisioned URSP rules to the UE.
+It is assumed that there are associated Packet Detection Rule(s) for the expected traffic listed in the analytics request, i.e. the expected traffic is known.

 The NWDAF receives expected UE traffic via one or more PDU sessions (based on S-NSSAI/DNN) according to the Traffic Descriptor of provisioned URSP rules and provides information of traffic not matching the expected traffic according to provisioned URSP rules.

 The service consumer may be a PCF.
+The service consumer uses such analytics to determine if a traffic is routed according to a provisioned URSP rule.
+The service consumer includes in the analytics request information corresponding to a URSP rule that needs to be monitored

 The consumer of these analytics may indicate in the request: